jimtonez/rhel-golden-image/README.md

 ![RHEL](https://github.com/atriumgrid/knowledge-base/blob/dev/rhel.drawio.png)

 This project provides instructions on how to build RHEL golden images using Packer and Ansible.
-For instructions on how to deploy RHEL using the image builder, refer to the following documentation: [RHEL Image Builder](https://www.redhat.com/en/topics/linux/what-is-an-image-builder)
+For instructions on how to deploy RHEL using a no-code solution, refer to the following documentation: [RHEL Image Builder](https://www.redhat.com/en/topics/linux/what-is-an-image-builder)

 ## Prerequisites
 The following components are required for enabling programmatic access to the target environments: